cose-wg/HPKE/draft-ietf-cose-hpke.md

 The protected field in the Enc_structure contains the protected attributes from the COSE_Encrypt0 structure at layer 0, encoded in a bstr type.

-The external_aad field in the Enc_structure contains the Externally Supplied Data described in Section 4.3 and Section 5.3 in RFC 9052.
-If this field is not supplied, it defaults to a zero-length byte string.

 The HPKE APIs also use an "info" parameter as input and the details are provided in {{info}}.